 For the in-scope Supply Meter Points, following the implementation of the CSS, Shippers can no longer be able to submit changes to the market sector code as all updates should to be requested by the Supplier through the new CSS process.
 Any amendments will be provided to UK Link by CSS as a registration event sync message.

-Where this is a change to the Market Sector Code outside of the switching process then an outbound MSO file will be issued to the registered Shipper when the new Market Sector Code become effective (based on the effective date provided by on the CSS registration event sync message.
+Where there is a change to the Market Sector Code outside of the switching process then an outbound MSO file will be issued to the registered Shipper when the new Market Sector Code become effective (based on the effective date provided by on the CSS registration event sync message.

 Where there is a change to the Market Sector Code as part of the switching process no outbound MSO notifications will be issue to Shippers and the update will be provided directly by CSS as part of their registration notification messages.